 Gross margin consists of net sales less cost of sales.
 Cost of sales consists primarily of the materials, assembly and test labor and overhead from operations.
 Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix and volume of products sold, product support costs, increases to inventory reserves or the sale of previously reserved inventory and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, was 41.6% in 2019 and 42.2% in 2018.
+Our gross margin, as a percentage of net sales, was 41.1% in 2019 and 40.6% in 2018.
 As discussed above certain items which have historically affected gross margin are now being reflected in operating expenses.
 Previously reported amounts were also adjusted to reflect current period presentation.
 This resulted in expenses totaling \$7.6 million and \$0.6 million being reported in amortization of intangibles rather than cost of sales in 2019 and 2018, respectively.
 Independent of the impact of the financial statement reclassifications gross margin in 2019 was impacted by the acquisition of Xcerra as discussed below.

 Our gross margin can be impacted by charges to cost of sales related to excess, obsolete and lower of cost or net realizable value inventory issues.
 We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-In both the second quarter of 2019 and 2018, we recorded charges to cost of sales of \$0.5 million for excess and obsolete inventory.
+During the third quarter of 2019 and 2018, we recorded charges to cost of sales of \$1.5 million and \$0.7 million for excess and obsolete inventory, respectively.
 Additionally, as part of the integration and restructuring activities related to Xcerra we recorded \$19.1 million of inventory related charges related to the decision to end manufacturing of certain of Xcerra's semiconductor test handler products in the fourth quarter of 2018 which included amounts associated with non-cancelable supplier commitments.
-During the second quarter of 2019, our gross margin benefitted by \$1.3 million comprised of \$2.1 million from the reversal of liabilities related to supplier commitments offset, in part, by \$0.8 million of additional inventory related charges related to ending the manufacturing of these products.

-While we believe our reserves for excess and obsolete inventory and lower of cost or net realizable value concerns are adequate to cover known exposures at June 29, 2019, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
+While we believe our reserves for excess and obsolete inventory and lower of cost or net realizable value concerns are adequate to cover known exposures at September 28, 2019, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.